Last Updated on 11 September, 2023 by Samuelsson

 While every technical trader can use trading patterns to improve their chart analysis, price action traders mostly base their trading strategies around those patterns as they depend on them to spot trading opportunities.
 And truly, if you understand how to read those patterns, you can spot profitable trade setups that indicate the footprint of institutional traders.

-How trading patterns arise
+How trading chart patterns arise

-The trading patterns you see on the charts of various financial markets are created by the action of traders and investors as they are buying and selling their positions in different timeframes.
+The chart patterns you see on the charts of various financial markets are created by the action of traders and investors as they are buying and selling their positions in different timeframes.
 These patterns are often formed by price bars that are clustered around the same level, which implies that the price is consolidating in readiness for a serious move.

 A price consolidation is a period when the price trades around the same level or within the boundaries of a range.
 It forms when institutional investors and traders are either accumulating or distributing positions, so they are not yet ready to push the price in a particular direction.
 Accumulation implies gradually taking long positions, while distribution implies gradually disposing of their positions.
 These institutional traders (also called smart money) try to do these quietly.